 2. Purchase or make low shelves and a child-sized table and chairs.
 At the preschool level, it’s important that everything possible is child-sized.

 3. Purchase or make materials.
 In our homeschool classroom, we had beautiful Nienhuis Montessori materials.
 That was because I had owned a Montessori preschool in the 1980s that I closed when my son was 3½.
 There was a Montessori teacher shortage at the time, and I had to close the school or teach and direct the school myself, something which didn’t allow enough time for my family.
 I compressed my classroom into the smaller space available for our homeschool and waited until my children were past their preschool years to sell the materials from the school.
+(Note: In the photo, my son wasn’t in preschool any longer, but the classroom was still set up primarily as a Montessori preschool classroom for the benefit of my daughter, who was 1½.
+She no longer put objects in her mouth, so I didn’t have to set up the classroom as a toddler room.)

 Without accessible materials from a Montessori school, I probably would have made many of the materials myself or found inexpensive versions.
 Luckily, there are many options today to find inexpensive Montessori materials through online stores and websites.
 UPDATE: Links to resources to download free Montessori materials, buy Montessori materials online, or make your own are in How to Set Up a Montessori Homeschool Classroom.